AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/13.firefox-certificates/docs.en.md

 ---
-title: 'Manual installation of the security certificate into Firefox browser'
+title: 'Manual installation of the security certificate into the Firefox browser'
 published: true
 taxonomy:
     category: